Foundations: colour and meaning

-Colour should never be the only way to identify something.
+As well as having good colour contrast, colour should never be the only way to identify something.
 Colour must always be accompanied by other means of identification.
-This could be visible text, underlines, borders, or shapes depending on the type of content being displayed.
+This could be visible text, underlines and borders for visible focus styles, or shapes depending on the type of content being displayed.

 If highlighting form errors with a visual change, for example by placing a red border around a form field, also include an error message in text next to the field.